Monkey

 John Spencer was the first world champion in the modern era, and he also won the first tournament to be held at the Crucible.
 But the real master of that era was Ray Reardon, with six wins between 1970 and 1978 inclusive.
 He also won the first series of Pot Black, in 1969.
 Steve Davis was the man to beat throughout the 1980s, and Stephen Hendry throughout the 1990s; since then, although Ronnie O'Sullivan has threatened to do so on occasions, no one player has dominated.

-To date, there have been three world champions (in the modern era) who were not from the UK.
+Up to and including 2024, there have been four world champions (in the modern era) who were not from the UK.
 They are:

 Year Nationality Name